devopsgroup-io/catapult/README.md

     2. Add your newly created `id_rsa.pub` from `~/secrets/id_rsa.pub` key in https://github.com/settings/ssh named "Catapult"

 ### 3. **Automated Deployments:**
-Please note that Bamboo Cloud has an end-of-life January 31, 2017.
-Catapult used Bamboo Cloud until recent, there is now an implemenation of Bamboo Server.
-Please use the setup instructions for Bamboo Server, Bamboo Cloud documenation kept for transitioning users.
+Please note that Bamboo Cloud's end-of-life is January 31, 2017.
+For new setups, please use the **Bamboo Server sign-up and set-up** documentation.
+Existing Catapult user's may still be using Bamboo Cloud, in that case, please use the **Bamboo Cloud sign-up and set-up** documentation.

 **Bamboo Cloud sign-up and set-up**